hadirwahidd/hadirwahidd/README.md

-- 👋 Hi, I’m @hadirwahidd
+- 👋 Hi, I’m Hadir Wahid.
+A Chemical Engineering Student at Cairo University.
-- 👀 I’m interested in web development.
+- 👀 I’m interested in coding and Web Development.
-- 🌱 I’m currently learning front-end web development and node.js
+- 🌱 I’m currently learning Full-Stack Web Development with Node.js, TypeScript & PostgreSQL.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://www.linkedin.com/in/hadir-wahid-5a4a42220/

 <!---